jitpack/jitpack.io/README.md

     resolutionStrategy.cacheChangingModulesFor 0, 'seconds'
 }
 ```
+Or you could also run Gradle from the command line with the `--refresh-dependencies` flag.
 See the [Gradle documentation](https://docs.gradle.org/2.5/userguide/dependency_management.html#changing-module-cache-control) for more information on how to configure caching for *changing* dependencies.

 ## Building